jido/Arcadam/Quirks.md

 The rule is:

-> *If an indented block follows an indented code block, then it is treated as a normal paragraph.*
+> *If an indented block follows another indented block then it is treated as a normal paragraph.*
-> *If a line made of a non-indented "+" is followed by an indented block, the indented block is treated*
+>
-> *as a code block and added to the previous element separated by an empty line.*
+> *If an indented block follows a non-indented line then it is treated as a code block.*

-Let us go through this.
+>

-* Indented code block: it can be a delimited or a non-delimited code block and must not start like a list item
+> *A list item is not treated as a normal paragraph or code block.*

-* Follows: in case of a non-delimited code block the paragraph must be after an empty line.
+List items are recognised by looking at the first line of the block.

-For a delimited block it must be after the end delimiter or an empty line
+Code blocks can be delimited or non-delimited.
+A non-delimited code block ends with an empty line.

-* Non-indented "+": that is normally used to join paragraphs in a list, but if the block is indented it becomes a code block instead
+A non-indented line should not follow immediately a code block or it will interrupt it.

 ### More notes: